Updated on December 3, 2024

 The American Dental Association (ADA) recognizes prosthodontics as a specialized branch of dentistry focused on dental restoration procedures.
 It involves designing and developing prosthetics for the mouth and jaw.

-These dental prosthetics include:
+These dental prosthetics typically include:

 • Dentures